CohereJohnny/aya-vision-demo/requirements/prd.md

   - Stage 2: Enhanced Analysis - Detailed generative analysis of images that were positively identified in Stage 1

 3.2.1 Initial Analysis (Stage 1):
-Convert each uploaded image to Base64 encoding (required for the Cohere API).
-Send each encoded image to the Cohere c4ai-aya-vision-32b model.
+Send each image to the Cohere c4ai-aya-vision-32b model.
 Prompt: The prompt is configurable through the Settings page.
 A default prompt is provided: "Is a [subject] in this image?
 Answer with only 'true' or 'false'."
 Handle API responses and errors:
 - Gracefully handle potential API errors (e.g., network issues, rate limits, model errors).
 Display informative error messages to the user.
-- Implement retry logic (with exponential backoff) for transient errors.
-- Log all API interactions (requests and responses) for debugging and analysis.
+- Log all API interactions for debugging and analysis.

 3.2.2 Enhanced Analysis (Stage 2):
 Triggered by the user from the Initial Analysis results page.